- Meet President Dorsey

 ABOUT DR. HUGHES

-Dr. Hughes teaches the following courses at TLU: Introduction to Theology; Ancient and Medieval Christian History; Reformation and Modern Christian History; Martin Luther and the History of Lutheranism; Religion in the United States; Interpreting the Bible: History and Contemporary Practice; Critics and Defenders of Faith in the Modern Age; and Theology, Literature, and the Arts.
+Dr. Hughes teaches the following courses at TLU: Introduction to Theology; Ancient and Medieval Christian History; Reformation and Modern Christian History; Martin Luther and the History of Lutheranism; Religion in the United States; Critics and Defenders of Faith in the Modern Age; Theology, Literature, and the Arts; and Theologies of the Civil Rights Movement.

-In his free time, Dr. Hughes enjoys cooking, watching baseball, and hiking with his yellow Lab, Felix Culpa.
+In his spare time, he enjoys rooting for Chicago sports teams, cooking, and hiking with his dogs, Felix Culpa and Lucy Veritas.

 Kierkegaard and the Staging of Desire: Rhetoric and Performance in a Theology of Eros (Fordham University Press, 2014)